 Courses may be dropped or added during the drop/add period without penalty; however, students on fellowships or assistantships must clear these changes with their advisor prior to modifications.
 This period typically lasts five UF calendar days, or two days for summer sessions, beginning with the first day of the semester (exact dates available on www.registrar.ufl.edu).
 Classes that meet for the first time after the drop/add period may be dropped without academic penalty or fee liability by the end of the next business day after the first meeting.
 Note, this does not apply to laboratory sections.
 After this period, a course may be dropped and a W will appear on the transcript.
-Students become financially liable for any course added or dropped after the deadline, including students with fee waivers.
+Students become financially liable for the full cost (credit and fees) for any course added or dropped after the deadline.
+This includes students with tuition waivers, as these waivers cannot be used for credit modifications after the drop/add window.
+Note, if students on appointments drops credits that reduce their course load below the enrollment requirements for their appointment, they will be held fully liable for the entire cost of the courses (credit and fees), not just the cost of the dropped credits.
+Further, their appointment will be automatically terminated, as full-time enrollment is a stipulation of most fellowship or assistantship appointments.